TitoPig/Guarderia/README.md

 - We used the Git tool so that each one could work on their part in parallel, uploading advances incrementally.
 It is a crucial and very important tool for software development in general, even though mastering it can be challenging, it is essential for any future project.
 - With Windows Forms, it is easy to create, modify, and delete visual elements, something I learned easily.
 - We faced a great challenge with the handling of date data types and their parsing with C#, which, in summary, is a powerful language for service implementation.
+- Handle the communication with the university database (important data is hidden), which was created and managed with SQL Server Management Studio.